 Not having enough iron in your body can lead to anemia.
 It’s most likely to cause microcytic hypochromic anemia.
 This condition causes red blood cells to be smaller than normal.
 They also don’t contain a normal amount of hemoglobin.
 This type of anemia may cause symptoms.
-These can include weakness, pale-colored skin, fatigue, shortness of breath, and headache.
+These can include weakness, pale-colored skin, severe tiredness (fatigue), shortness of breath, and headache.

 Mild iron deficiency may lead to pica.
 This tends to cause a hunger for ice and, in some areas of the country, clay.
 It’s often seen in pregnant women.
 Note that pica in young children isn’t due to iron deficiency in most cases.